1. Introduction to Car Donation Tax Deductions

 -

-Charitable Purpose: The donation should support the organization’s mission.
+Charitable Purpose – The donation must further the charity’s mission.

 -